dawong8/ember-dating-app/README.md

 ## About
+This is our recreation of the popular app, Tinder, with an additional feature of suggesting date ideas and venues.
 Ember is a dating app that matches not only users with the same profile preferences, but also matches dates preferences in order to make real life dating more easy.
+This is a server rendered app using Express.js.

 ### Technologies Used

-* **Node.js**
+* **Node.js, Express.js**
 * **MongoDB / Mongoose**
 * **Javascript**
 * **Embedded Javascript**